Every Place in Kansas – H

 Hunts, Hunt’s Station, Silver Creek, Chawfordsville, Clements Chase Lost Town This place had several names before Hunter.
 It was named for Albert Lewis Hunter.
 The town died during the Great Depression.

 Huntsville/Noblesville Reno Lost Town 1878-1905 First called Huntsville when a post office was established.
-Later called Noblesville.
+Later, it was called Noblesville.

 Huron Atchison Ghost Town